UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Is that so bad?

-Remember: this seems like a lot -- but it *does* reflect he real workflow when doing real coding.
+Remember: this seems like a lot -- but it *does* reflect the real workflow when doing real coding.
 Even if you work alone, a version control system is a really good idea.

 General Advice for working with git and gitHub